Sodder children disappearance: Aftermath

 Morris told George to leave the site undisturbed so that the state fire marshal's office could conduct a more thorough investigation.
 However, after four days, George and his wife could not bear the sight anymore, so he bulldozed 5 ft of dirt over the site with the intention of converting it to a memorial garden for the lost children.
 The local coroner convened an inquest the next day, which held that the fire was an accident caused by "faulty wiring".
 Among the jurors was the man who had threatened George that his house would be burned down and his children "destroyed" in retribution for his anti-Mussolini remarks.

-Death certificates for the five children were issued December 30.
+Death certificates for the five children were issued on December 30.
 The local newspaper contradicted itself, stating that all the bodies had been found, but then later in the same story reporting that only part of one body was recovered.
-George and Jennie were too grief-stricken to attend the funeral on January 2, 1946, although their surviving children did.
+George and Jennie were too grief stricken to attend the funeral on January 2, 1946, but their surviving children did.

 Family questions about the official account

 Not long afterward, as they began to rebuild their lives, the Sodder family started to question all the official findings about the fire.
 They wondered why, if it had been caused by an electrical problem, the family's Christmas lights had remained on throughout the fire's early stages, when the power should have gone out.
-Then they found the ladder that had been missing from the side of the house on the night of the fire at the bottom of an embankment 75 ft away.
+Then, they found the ladder that had been missing from the side of the house on the night of the fire at the bottom of an embankment 75 ft away.

 A telephone repairman told the Sodders that the house's phone line had not been burned through in the fire, as they had initially thought, but cut by someone who had been willing and able to climb 14 ft up the pole and reach 2 ft away from it to do so.
-A man who neighbors had seen stealing a block and tackle from the property around the time of the fire was identified and arrested.
+A man whom neighbors had seen stealing a block and tackle from the property around the time of the fire was identified and arrested.
 He admitted to the theft, and claimed he had been the one who cut the phone line, thinking it was a power line, but denied having anything to do with the fire.
 However, no record identifying the suspect exists, and why he would have wanted to cut any utility lines to the Sodder house while stealing the block and tackle has never been explained.
 Jennie said in 1968 that if he had cut the power line, she and her husband, along with their other four children, would never have been able to make it out of the house.